Mortal Kombat (1995)

 But you cannot talk about “Mortal Kombat” without mentioning its world famous soundtrack (e.g., Type O’ Negative, Juno Reactor, The Immortals) that captured the imagination of millions of teenagers around the globe; its high octane energy revitalizes the numerous fight sequences and The Immortals’ main theme - a definitive 90s pop culture moment - has become almost a de facto track for any martial art competition kicking all types of ass thirty years later.

-Mortal Kombat” might not score high on the intelligence scale but in terms of entertainment value, it is rightfully and undeniably a classic gem.
+Mortal Kombat” might not punch high on the intelligence scale but in terms of entertainment value, it is rightfully and undeniably a classic gem.
 An unexpected worldwide hit, a three week strike as the number on movie in the US(!), a dedicated and large cult following, a 60 Metacritic score, a platinum soundtrack, a BMI award for Clinton’s work and an in-depth critical re-evaluation of its longstanding appeal happened for a reason.
 Time has been kind to “Mortal Kombat” due its strong production values, effective atmosphere, appealing performances, awesome soundtrack, love for the source material, tight fight choreography and an superb villain.
 What more do you want?

 Beloved kick ass videogame adaptation